These posts will share some management tricks I use/have used/will never use again!

-I love this idea as a simple, inexpensive way to recognize staff.
+Get it?
+Staff Raffle?
+Staffle?
+I love this idea as a simple, fun way to recognize staff.
 Often we can get so bogged down with the everyday responsibilities we have as child care professionals, especially part-time staff.
 They are often underpaid, over worked, and are expected to be like teachers without proper training.
 Therefore, I think it is incredibly important to recognize staff.
 People want to feel important, they want to feel special, and they want to feel like they are making a difference.

 A great way to accomplish this is to create a Staffle!
 I first thought of this idea when I was a program manager in Lawrence, Kansas.
 I did a raffle every month for members.
 They earned tickets for various reasons: respect, member of the week, member of the month, accomplishing goals, etc. I thought, why not do this for staff too!?
 It works fairly similarly to a member raffle.
 Staff earn tickets for winning staff of the week, staff of the month, winning Color War challenges, and random acts of awesomeness.
 The set up can look something like this: